openshift/assisted-service/docs/enhancements/agents-back-to-infraenv.md

 As a Cluster Creator, I want to be able to delete a ClusterDeployment with Agents so that these Agents will be available to create a new Cluster.

-#### Story 2
+#### Story 3

-As a Cluster Creator, I want to be able to unbind an Agent from a ClusterDeployment so that this Agent will be available to use in a new Cluster even if the Agent is already installed or in installing stages.
+As a Cluster Creator, I want to be able to unbind an Agent from a ClusterDeployment so that this Agent will be available to use in a new Cluster even if the Agent is already installed or in error/cancelled stages.

 ### Implementation Details/Notes/Constraints